sdclibbery/Esp32DmxSpiController/README.md

 ### Drawing
 20: Draw: Control sets draw pos.
 Fore is drawn into the strip at draw pos.
 Smoothing is palette pos to draw with.
-21: Line: Same as Draw, but draw all pixels between last pos and new pos
-22: DrawFade: Same as Draw, but drawn pixels slowly fade back to back colour.
+21: DrawFade: Same as Draw, but drawn pixels slowly fade back to back colour.
 Smoothing is fade time
-23: LineFade: Same as DrawFade but subsequent draw positions are connected not separate
-24: DrawScroll: Control sets draw pos.
+22: DrawScroll: Control sets draw pos.
 Fore is drawn into the strip at draw pos.
 Smoothing is scroll pos.
+23: DrawScrollFade: Control sets draw pos.
+Fore is drawn into the strip at draw pos.
+Smoothing is scroll pos.
+Fade time is fixed long.

+### Line drawing
+30: Line: Same as Draw, but draw all pixels between last pos and new pos
+31: LineFade: Same as DrawFade but subsequent draw positions are connected not separate
-25: LineScroll: Same as DrawScroll, but draw all pixels between last pos and new pos
+32: LineScroll: Same as DrawScroll, but draw all pixels between last pos and new pos
+32: LineScrollFade: Same as DrawScrollFade, but draw all pixels between last pos and new pos